Data Summary page: Software Installs tab

 Click the link in either the OSI column or the Host column for the software install you want to view.

-The OSI Virtualization dialog appears.
+The OSI Virtualization dialog, which has two panes, appears.

 The Virtualization pane provides the following information relating to the calculation of the liability for the selected software install: